-As always, if you have any questions or comments we want to hear them.
-Please refer to the Contact Information listed below.
+If you have any questions or comments, please refer to the Contact Information listed below.

 Project Summary & Public Benefits